codejitsu/KavaDB/README.md

 ## No consistent hashing (TODO)

-This command does not use consistent hashing and stores all keys in the local node only.
+This command does not use consistent hashing and queries all keys in the local node only.

 - RANGE start_key end_key

 # Features
 - In-memory storage with optional persistence (TODO)
+- Pluggable storage backends (in-memory, file-based, etc.)
 - Gossip protocol for node discovery and cluster membership
 - Simple command-line interface for interacting with the KV store
 - Basic error handling and logging